 A favourite quote of his came from the renowned John Jacobs and provides a simplistic philosophy to the game: “The sole purpose of the golf swing is to produce a correct and repetitive impact.
 The method employed is of no significance as long as it is repetitive.”

-Gareth enjoys teaching all ages and abilities using tried and tested systems.
-He works on every aspect of the swing to improve consistency, control, accuracy and power.
+Gareth enjoys teaching all ages and abilities using his own tried and tested methods.
+A simple swing is an efficient swing, creating consistency, accuracy and power.

-The short game of chipping, pitching, sand shots and putting is strongly emphasised to help everyone lower their scores.
-To develop a complete player, the mental aspects, course management skills, physical and nutritional knowledge is also be explored.
+The short game is strongly emphasised to help everyone lower their scores.
+Gareth has a vast knowledge in this area working hard in his own game.
+He is sympathetic to those who also struggle in this area and has some great ideas in conquering these highly skilled areas.
+To develop a complete player, the mental aspects, course management skills, physical and nutritional knowledge should also be explored.

-Gareth teaches individuals how to understand what their swing is doing by analysing the ball flights and he regards this as the cornerstone to gaining complete control of one’s game.
+Gareth teaches individuals how to understand their swing by analysing the ball flights and he regards this as the cornerstone to gaining complete control of your game.

 With his help and guidance, clients learn how to practise efficiently, play the course effectively and analyse their game constructively.
 This helps target key areas to improve and, importantly, teaches players how to think and act like a winner.

 All Gareth’s lessons come with a money back guarantee if you're not happy with the service provided.
 For further information on how you can improve your game and to book a lesson, please contact Gareth on 07967 155 141 or email email@example.com.

 Learn more about Gareth's latest course, Pathway Into Golf, by clicking here.

 Robert Jesus hails from Madeira, where he learned his golf, and came to England three years ago to pursue his qualification as a PGA professional.

 Robert, who is 24, was playing in professional events on Madeira at the age of 16 before turning professional in 2012.